Upgrading the Enterprise Server¶

 Updating Your License¶

-If you just need to update your license (e.g. because you've extended support) or license bundle (e.g. because you've added more seats), simply:
+If you just need to update your license (e.g. because you've extended support) or license bundle (e.g. because you've added more seats):

 andlicense-bundle.b64